frontenddogma/css-optimization-basics/manuscript/operation.md

 Consistency is, in theory, reasonably easy to achieve.
 We [establish coding guidelines](https://www.oreilly.com/library/view/the-little-book/9781492048459/), we use (or build) tools to help follow and test for the guidelines, and then we enforce the guidelines.
 This goes as far as that many guidelines can be enforced right after writing and editing our CSS, and then again for production, where we may apply slightly different rules particularly geared towards production.

 We’ll cover this last step in the chapter “Production Optimization” and go over some tools under “Tools and Resources.”
 We’ll spare ourselves from going over often subjective coding guidelines and how to automate their implementation and enforcement.
-What we’ll do is cover select aspects of consistency that are of particular import to CSS optimization.
+What’s more useful is to cover select aspects of consistency that are of particular import to CSS optimization.
 One is automatable; the other isn’t: declaration sorting and selector sorting.

 #### Declaration Sorting